The Parents’ Responsibility

 The initial steps of “Stop” and “Don’t Touch” are the most important.
 To counter the natural impulse to touch a gun, it is imperative that you impress these steps of the safety message upon your child.

 In today’s society, where adult supervision is not always possible, the direction to “Leave the Area” is also essential.
 Under some circumstances, “area” may be understood as a room if your child cannot physically leave the apartment or house.

 “Tell an Adult” emphasizes that children should seek a trustworthy adult — neighbor, relative, or teacher — if a parent or guardian is unavailable.

 Gun Owners’ Responsibilities

 Most states impose some form of legal duty on adults to take reasonable steps to deny access by children to dangerous substances or instruments.
 It is the individual gun owner’s responsibility to understand and follow all laws regarding gun purchase, ownership, storage, transport, etc.

 Contact your state police and/or local police for information regarding such laws.

 Store guns so that they are inaccessible to children and other unauthorized users.
-Gun shops sell a wide variety of safes, cases, and other security devices.
-While specific security measures may vary, a parent must, in every case, assess the exposure of the firearm and absolutely assure that it is inaccessible to a child.
+Gun shops sell various safes, cases, and other security devices.
+While specific security measures may vary, a parent must, in every case, assess the exposure of the firearm and absolutely ensure that it is inaccessible to a child.